christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 <br/>

-Cobra is just a single vector so let's create a series of vectors.
-We'll represent the cat name baby cat as the number 1 in a vector as the 9,853rd word...
+`cobra` is just a single vector so let's create a series of vectors.
+We'll represent the cat name `baby cat` as the number 1 in a vector as the 9,853rd word...

 <br/>